WHO WE SUPPORT

 victims

 Through working with community organizations and non-profits, participants are able to earn money to pay back the victims of their crimes.
-More than $600,000 has been returned to victims by participants since Payback’s inception.

 Community

 Youth provide many workforce hours performing services that enhance neighborhoods they reside in.
-Positive role models at work sites help build strong and safe communities.
-Community nonprofit and/or public agencies include animal shelters, nursing homes, parks, fire departments, and churches willing to provide supervised work sites.
+Community and/or public agencies include animal shelters, nursing homes, parks, fire departments, and churches willing to provide supervised work sites.

-Not-for-profit and Public Agencies
+Not-for-profit Agencies

-Youth provide many workforce hours performing services that enhance neighborhoods they reside in.
-Positive role models at work sites help build strong and safe communities.
+Youth provide many workforce hours in not-for-profit agencies performing services that enhance mission-driven job skills.
+Positive role models at work sites help build youth and create strong and safe communities.